Text-Based Personas for Simulating User Privacy Decisions: Evaluation

 \textbf{Text-based personas retain predictive power.} First, the performance of the text-based persona tracks that of the raw examples across all datasets and metrics.
 This tight alignment highlights the effectiveness of \name in distilling the generation set.
 Rather than losing important information about user decisions during the optimization, the text-based persona successfully captures the user's core privacy preferences from the raw question-answer pairs.

 \textbf{Personalization is strictly necessary.} Second, both raw examples and text-based personas perform significantly better than the internal LLM baseline on both individual- and population-level metrics.
-Prompting LLMs to answer privacy-related questions without grounding in real user data fails to match the real distribution of responses~\cite{li2026llmagentssimulateenduser}.
+Prompting LLMs to answer privacy-related questions without grounding fails to match the real distribution of responses~\cite{li2026llmagentssimulateenduser}.
 Grounding, either through exact data or a summarized persona, is essential for accurate predictions.

-\textbf{Predictability varies among respondents in the same dataset.} At the individual-level, we observe significant variance in the prediction accuracy for each dataset with the standard deviation varying between 10\% and 15\%.
-Still, \name accurately represents specific subsets of users: more than 40\% of respondents achieve $>90\%$ matching accuracy on the SPA dataset, and more than 30\% of respondents achieve >70\% accuracy in the Pew W49 and PP1 datasets.
-We attribute this variance to the inherent consistency (or lack thereof) in participants' responses.
-As identified in prior work, predicting individual survey responses can be inherently noisy~\cite{krsteski2025}.
-Appendix~\ref{app:sample-personas} details two participants from the Pew PP1 survey that illustrate this contrast in predictability.
-Participant A, yielding high prediction accuracy (83\%), maintains a consistent, tiered approach to privacy with clear boundaries between sensitive data (e.g., SSN, health records) and less critical data—a structured posture the persona easily formalizes.
-In contrast, Participant B proves highly challenging to predict (50\% accuracy) due to conflicting decisions, such as avoiding mainstream social media for security while frequently "egosurfing" and oscillating between anonymity and real names.
+\textbf{Predictability varies among respondents in the same dataset.} Third, at the individual-level, we observe significant variance in the prediction accuracy for each dataset with the standard deviation varying between 10\% and 15\%.
+Still, \name accurately represents specific subsets of users: more than 40\% of respondents achieve $>90\%$ matching accuracy on the SPA dataset, and more than 30\% of respondents achieve $>70\%$ accuracy in the Pew W49 and PP1 datasets.
+We attribute this variance to several factors related to inconsistencies in responses~\cite{krsteski2025}, decision-making, views of institutions, tech savviness, and assessments of data sensitivity.
+Section~\ref{sec:qual_analysis} investigates this aspect further through qualitative analysis of predictive and non-predictive personas.